orawiz/getcleandata/CodeBook.md

  They are calculated using a mean function performed within DCAST which provides variables describing the cross tab of subject and activity label.
  The Average prefix is added for presentation later on in processing.

+ Additional working variables calculated include:
+ X_COLS - names of features which fall within the mean and standard deviation name pattern scope X_ALL  - unified measures from test and training with associated subject/activity details narrow - melted X_ALL by subject and activity tdy    - transformed wide format tidy data equivalent to narrow provided by DCAST statement

 Variable Name
 1	subject id